-a.
+- a.
 Only the CG MCIEAST-MCB CAMLEJ can establish live-fire ranges or training facilities.
 No other individual or organization will establish new ranges, training facilities, or alter existing ranges or training facilities except with prior approval of the CG MCIEAST-MCB CAMLEJ via the RCB, RDB, and RTAM Division.
-This does not preclude units from placing suitable targets after being granted permission from Range Control on existing live-fire ranges within the approved SDZ/WDZ for that range to enhance the target array, assuming all safety precautions and regulations are observed and Base EOD support is provided if required.
-All unit-emplaced target locations on the ranges with automated targetry must be pre-arranged, approved by a Range Inspector, and removed upon the completion of training.
+This does not preclude units from placing suitable targets down range after being granted permission from Range Control on existing live-fire ranges within the approved SDZ/WDZ for that range to enhance the target array, assuming all safety precautions and regulations are observed and Base EOD support is provided if required if target are being placed with the impact areas.
+All unit-emplaced target locations on the ranges with automated targetry must be pre-arranged, approved by a Range Inspector, and removed upon the completion of training. - b.

-b.
 Recommendations to improve ranges and training facilities are invited, and shall be provided by formal letter to the CG MCIEAST-MCB CAMLEJ (G-3/5, RDB, RTAM Division), per reference (ab).